programmatordev/yet-another-php-validator/README.md

 # Yet Another PHP Validator

-Versatile validator focused on validating development code with expressive error messages.
+PHP validator focused on validating development code with expressive error messages.

 > **Note**
 > This library is not in version 1.x mainly because there are few available rules.